Harrogate Utility Department

 When paying in person, please bring your entire bill.

-We accept, cash, checks, and money orders, debit or credit cards
+We accept, cash, checks, and money orders, (debit or credit cards online only)

 PAY YOUR SEWER BILL ONLINE